-In Paycom, all student employees' status will be marked as "inactive" at the end of the academic year.
+All student employees' status will be marked as "inactive" at the end of the academic year.
 Exceptions to this are students hired for the summer break.
 After summer break, if a student wishes to be rehired for a position previously held, they should contact the supervisor who will initiate the rehiring process.